-- Consider employment as a meas of financial security and participattion in society.
+- Consider employment as a means of financial security and participation in society.

-- Look into community group homes, adult disability hostels and hotels if you have exhausted all other community-based services.
+- Look into adult disability hostels if you have exhausted all other community-based services.

 - Apply for senior community homes or nursing homes for older adults with disabilities.